(Last Update: 05/18/2025)

 For families choosing to co-sleep, ensuring the baby's safety remains paramount.
 Education can decrease sleep-related infant deaths in co-sleeping.
 Here are five best practices to guarantee your baby sleep in a secure co-sleeping environment:

 A firm bed is essential when bed-sharing.
-Soft or sagging mattresses can create pockets or indentations, increasing the risk of the baby rolling or getting trapped.
+Soft or sagging mattresses can create pockets or indentations.
 A firm surface ensures that the baby remains stable throughout the night.

 Always lay the baby on their back to sleep.
 This position has significantly reduced the risk of Sudden Infant Death Syndrome.